jahidhasan6676/jahidhasan6676/README.md

 ###

-<p align="left">I am a passionate Frontend Developer with experience in building dynamic and responsive web applications.
-I specialize in HTML, CSS, JavaScript, and I have a solid understanding of server-side technologies like Node.js and MongoDB.
-I enjoy creating interactive user interfaces and continuously improving my skills to build better web experiences.<br><br>Currently, I am exploring Node.js and MongoDB to enhance my backend development capabilities and create more scalable and efficient applications.</p>
+<p align="left">Frontend Developer with expertise in React, Tailwind CSS, and JavaScript.
+Experienced in building responsive, user-focused applications and working with backend technologies such as Node.js, Express.js, MongoDB and Firebase.
+Currently expanding skills in Next.js to develop scalable full-stack solutions using the MERN stack.</p>

 ###

-<p align="left">🔭 I’m currently exploring Node.js and MongoDB.<br>🌱 Always learning new technologies and improving my coding skills.<br>⚡ Passionate about building responsive, user-friendly web applications.</p>
+<p align="left">🔭 I’m currently exploring Next.js and Mongoose.<br>🌱 Always learning new technologies and improving my coding skills.<br>⚡ Passionate about building responsive, user-friendly web applications.</p>

 ###